 If you have a combined radar/chartplotter display, with chart and radar windows on and you have selected Radar/Chart Synch in Chart Set Up (Section 7.7, Chart Set Up Parameters), FIND SHIP can be used to synchronize the radar and chart images.
-It is recommended that you set the radar to True motion to ensure the radar and chart images remain synchronised when the vessel moves.
 When you press FIND SHIP the following occur:

-- The chart is redrawn so that its center position matches that of the radar display. - The radar is redrawn to the scale and heading mode of the chart.
+The chart is redrawn so that its center position matches that of the radar display.

+- The radar is redrawn to the scale and heading mode of the chart. - The radar is set to True motion so that the radar and chart images remain synchronised as the vessel moves.